AstroImageJ/astroimagej/website/src/content/docs/Installation/linux.md

 ### Known Linux Issues

 The upgrade process may fail to complete if the network connectivity to GitHub is slow or has latency in communication.
 In that case, take the easy route, make a coffee, and start a manual download.
-Also, check [our website](https://astroimagej.com/) for mirror locations that may provide a faster service.
 Using Linux you have full control on where you want to put the software and how you start it.

 ### Using AstoImageJ